Bonifácio: O Fundador do Brasil

 Bonifácio: O Fundador do Brasil (en: Boniface: The Founder of Brazil) is a Brazilian documentary about the life, work and thoughts of the Patriarch of Independence of Brazil, José Bonifácio de Andrada e Silva.
 It is a production of IVIN Films.

 It is directed by Mauro Ventura and the participation of personalities from Brazil and Portugal, such as Bertrand de Orléans e Bragança and Olavo de Carvalho.

-It was the largest crowdfunding in the history of Brazilian cinema.
+It was the largest crowdfunding campaign in the history of Brazilian cinema.

 It premiered on June 6, 2018, in cinemas in São Paulo, Rio de Janeiro and Porto Alegre.